-If you're just starting out and setting up your own kitchen for the first time, it can be difficult to know exactly what you'll need.
+It can be difficult to know exactly what types of knives you'll need in your kitchen.
 The vast array of kitchen knives available today can make choosing very confusing.

 Our Top Kitchen Knife Picks

-While you might think that simply purchasing a set of knives from any knife brand would do, you would probably be wrong.
+While you might think that purchasing a set of knives from any knife brand would do, but it might not be the best idea.

 Kitchen Knife Reviews